LexPredict/lexpredict-lexnlp/index.rst

 LexNLP is available under a dual-licensing model.
-By default, this library can be used under AGPLv3 terms as detailed in the repository LICENSE file; however, organizations can request a release from the AGPL terms by contacting ContraxSuite Licensing at
+By default, this library can be used under AGPLv3 terms as detailed in the repository LICENSE file; however, organizations can request a release from the AGPL terms or a non-GPL evaluation license by contacting ContraxSuite Licensing at
 <license@contraxsuite.com>.

 Requirements